-b. draw upon local services and agencies to ensure that the child(ren)'s needs are met in the long-term, and engage with parents unless there is a compelling reason not to (e.g. doing so might place the child at greater risk);

-c. consider whether any targeted interventions are needed to address the underlying attitudes or behaviour of any children;

-d. be reviewed at regular intervals in light of the child(ren)'s on-going needs to ensure that real progress is being made which benefits each child.
+- a. assess and address the nature and level of risks that are posed and/or faced by the child(ren); - b. draw upon local services and agencies to ensure that the child(ren)'s needs are met in the long-term, and engage with parents unless there is a compelling reason not to (e.g. doing so might place the child at greater risk); - c. consider whether any targeted interventions are needed to address the underlying attitudes or behaviour of any children; - d. be reviewed at regular intervals in light of the child(ren)'s on-going needs to ensure that real progress is being made which benefits each child.

-If at any stage any child's needs escalate, the DSL should contact Surrey MASH team to determine the appropriate course of action.
+If at any stage any child's needs escalate, the DSL should contact Surrey C-SPA to determine the appropriate course of action.